Coconut Mango Mochi Recipe

 Potato starch: the potato starch will prevent the mochi from sticking to your surface and rolling pin.
 You can also substitute it with cornstarch.

-How do I prepare Mango Mochi?
+How to prepare Mango Mochi

 Whether you’re an experienced cook or a novice in the kitchen, this mango mochi recipe is incredibly easy to make!
 Just follow these simple steps below: